Fix Error 0x80070780: File Cannot Be Accessed by System

 The most common triggers:

-In our testing, permission issues caused roughly 40% of cases, corrupted system files about 30%, and disk errors about 20%.
+In our testing, permission issues were the most common cause, followed by corrupted system files and then disk errors.

 #How Do You Fix Permission Issues for Error 0x80070780?